Benjamin Jesty: Recognition and final years

 Report from the Original Vaccine Pock Institute, 1805 "That he was led to undertake this novel practice in 1774 to counteract the small-pox, at that time prevalent at Yetminster, where he then resided, from knowing the common opinion of the country ever since he was a boy (now 60 years ago) that persons who had gone through the cowpock naturally, ie by taking it from cows, were insusceptible of the small-pox; by himself being incapable of taking the small-pox, having gone through the cow-pock many years before; from knowing many individuals, who, after the cowpock, could not have the small-pox excited; from believing that the cow-pock was an affection free from danger; and from his opinion that, by the cow-pock inoculation, he should avoid ingrafting various diseases of the human constitution, such as "the Evil (scrofula), madnes, lues (syphilis), and many bad humours," as he called them."

 For the event, Jesty's family had tried to persuade him to dress in a more up-to-date fashion, but he refused saying that "he did not see why he should dress better in London than in the country".
 Immediately after his interrogation, Jesty was taken round to the studio of the portrait painter Michael William Sharp in nearby Great Marlborough Street.
 Jesty proved an impatient sitter, and so Mrs Sharp played the piano to try to soothe him as Sharp painted.
-After a chequered history, the portrait is now owned by the Wellcome Trust and is on loan to the Dorset County Museum in Dorchester.
+After a chequered history, the portrait is now owned by the Wellcome Trust and is on loan to the Dorset Museum in Dorchester.

 On Sunday 15 July 1806, Bell preached the same sermon twice in honour of Jesty, "whose discovery of the efficacy of the cowpock against smallpox is so often forgotten by those who have heard of Dr Jenner".

 Jesty died in Worth Matravers on 16 April 1816 and was buried in a prominent position in the parish churchyard.
 His widow, Elizabeth, died on 8 January 1824 and was buried alongside him.
 Both headstones are listed structures, primarily due to their historic interest.
 The full text on Jesty's headstone reads: